 Device settings are stored in the sensor memory.
 Only the configuration options that are available for the type of sensor being used are displayed in the configurations menus.
-The 3DM-CV5-25 has heading options.
+The 3DM-CX5-25 has two heading options.

 If the setting is none, the estimated heading will drift when little-or-no changes in velocity are sensed (e.g. when stationary or traveling in the same direction at a constant velocity).
+If the setting is the magnetometer, there will be no drift, but the accuracy will only be as good as the magnetometer measurement.
+The external heading message setting means the heading is derived from one of two possible external messages provided by the user: 1.
+(0x0D, 0x17) or 2.
+(0x0D, 0x1F) in the LORD Sensing MIP Data Communications Protocol (DCP) DCP Manual.